 The Legal 500 2016

-Karen Gough specialises in construction, engineering and related professional negligence disputes; international commercial arbitration and general commercial litigation, arbitration and ADR.
+Karen Gough practices internationally as counsel, attorney-at-law, arbitrator, adjudicator and ADR neutral.
+She specialises in complex construction, engineering, professional negligence and general commercial disputes whether resolved by litigation, arbitration or ADR.
 She represents a wide range of clients including governments, government agencies, local authorities, educational institutions, contractors, sub-contractors, and major commercial organisations.
-Her construction practice has included disputes concerning private domestic developments, major public works, water, sewage and power plants, hospitals, prisons, nuclear facilities, roads, sea wall defences, railway stations and infrastructure, shopping centres, factories and general commercial developments.
+Her construction practice includes disputes concerning private domestic and commercial industrial and retail developments, major public works and infrastructure projects including water, sewage and power plants, nuclear facilities, hospitals, prisons, schools, roads, rail, and sea defences., .

-She has recently undertaken a number of high profile commercial disputes including Azevedo and Alvarez v Imcopa Importacao, Exportacao E Industria De Oleus Ltda and Others, concerning the legality of consent payments in corporate debt restructuring proposals; a substantial and long-running banking dispute arising out of an international commodities transaction which is currently before the Courts in Jamaica; National Housing Trust v Y P Seaton & Associates Company Limited which was an appeal before the Privy Council concerning the power of an arbitrator to award compound interest under a commercial agreement governed by Jamaican law, and a number of UK insolvency/insolvency related disputes.
+She has undertaken a number of high profile commercial disputes including Azevedo and Alvarez v Imcopa Importacao, Exportacao E Industria De Oleus Ltda and Others, concerning the legality of consent payments in corporate debt restructuring proposals; a substantial and long-running banking dispute arising out of an international commodities transaction which is currently before the Courts in Jamaica; and a number of complex disputes involving financing and guarantees for major commercial developments.
+In 2015 she appeared in the Privy Council case of National Housing Trust v Y P Seaton & Associates Company Limited a case about the power of an arbitrator to award compound interest under a commercial agreement governed by Jamaican law.
+Karen has also acted for clients in a number of UK insolvency/insolvency related disputes.

-Karen was President of the Chartered Institute of Arbitrators from 2001-2002 and is recognized for her considerable experience of both domestic and international arbitration law and practice, acting as counsel or as arbitrator (the latter since 1991).
+Karen was President of the Chartered Institute of Arbitrators from 2001-2002.
+She is a Chartered Arbitrator and is recognized for her considerable experience of both domestic and international arbitration law and practice, acting as counsel or as arbitrator (the latter since 1991).
 In domestic arbitration she has experience with most domestic forms of arbitration rules and procedures.
-She has practiced in the field of international commercial arbitration (since 1987), having worked under and/or gained knowledge of the workings of the AAA, ICC, UNCITRAL, WIPO, LCIA arbitration and ADR rules and has considerable experience both of common law and civil law procedures and international arbitration law and practice.
+She has practiced in the field of international commercial arbitration (since 1987), and holds a Diploma in International Commercial Arbitration.
+She has worked under and/or gained knowledge of the workings of all the principal international arbitration and ADR rules.
+She and has long experience both of common law and civil law procedures and international commercial arbitration law and practice.

 “Very experienced and very approachable.”
 Chambers & Partners

-In her construction and engineering practice Karen has litigated or arbitrated disputes over a period approaching 30 years under most of the recognised standard forms of building and engineering contract and she has a particular expertise in the arbitration of disputes under the FIDIC forms of construction and engineering contract.
+In her construction and engineering practice Karen has litigated or arbitrated disputes over a period of more than 30 years under most of the recognised standard forms of building and engineering contract and she has a particular expertise in the arbitration of disputes under the FIDIC forms of construction and engineering contract.